SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 <br><br>![](images/11_06_0020.png)<br><br>

-## Exercise 11.7 - Deploy your Application
+## Exercise 11.7 - Deploy Your Application

 The build step has created a file named `TechEd2020_0.0.1.mtar` located under `mta_archives`.
 This file contains your build.